|

 Travel and Diving Insurance

-Our company insurance policy covers all divers booked by Sunrise Divers for trips in Thailand up to a certain limit.
-This covers treatment for decompression sickness or any accident that may occur on a dive trip.
-We do recommend that all divers have their own travel and medical insurance, as well as cancellation insurance.
-Our own insurance is only used if a guest has no insurance of their own.
+We recommend that all divers have their own travel and medical insurance, as well as cancellation insurance.
 Be sure that your travel insurance policy covers scuba diving!
 However, prevention is better than cure, so dive safely, follow the rules, use tables and computers and stay healthy!
+For dive insurance look at DAN or Dive Assure.
+Or you can pay 250 Baht per diving day when making a booking.